Revelation 4 – Before the Throne of God

 i.
 Some like to interpret what John saw up through Revelation 19 as fulfilled in what took place before John’s day – notably, in the Roman invasion and destruction of Jerusalem.
 Jesus clearly told John that He would show him things which must take place after this.

 ii.
 Some like to interpret what John saw up through Revelation 19 as fulfilled in history after John’s day but before our present day.
 But these events have yet to be fulfilled in any sort of literal sense; they can only be said to have been fulfilled by making them wildly symbolic.
-Therefore, we regard what Jesus will show John in the following chapters of Revelation as belonging to the future, and as proceeding the coming reign of Jesus on earth.
+Therefore, we regard what Jesus will show John in the following chapters of Revelation as belonging to the future, and as preceding the coming reign of Jesus on earth.

 d.
 Like a trumpet… Come up here: Many see John’s going up to heaven as a symbol of the rapture of the church.
 John was called up to heaven by a voice that sounds like a trumpet, just as the church will be as described in 1 Thessalonians 4:16-17.